Cray-HPE/docs-csm/operations/spire/Update_Spire_Intermediate_CA_Certificate.md

 Starting with CSM 1.2.5, there is a cronjob in the `vault` namespace named `spire-intermediate` that runs once a week.
-If the Spire intermediate CA certificate is set to expire in less than a month when that job runs then it will replace the certificate with a new one.
+If the Spire intermediate CA certificate is set to expire in less than a month when that job runs, then it will replace the certificate with a new one.
 If this process fails you can take the manual steps listed below in order to update the certificate.